 The Kitchen Pantry – Great location for a small gun cabinet as thieves are not typically interested in the kitchen.
 This is also a room where people spend a lot of time during the day.
 In the event of a home invasion, if you are in the kitchen, you will have quick access to a firearm.
 Also, most homes have an exit near, or from, the kitchen.
 This allows you to arm yourself and then evacuate the home.
 Your goal always should be to avoid confrontation.

 A Closet Near the Front Door – This is a great location for securing firearms.
 Thieves ignore these closets.
-If someone you do not recognize knocks on the door, you refuse to open and they start trying to kick it in, you’ll have very fast access to a firearm in that closet.
+If someone you do not recognize knocks on the door, you refuse to open and they start trying to kick it in, you’ll have very fast access to a gun in that closet.

-If your home has a guest room with a closet, this is a good location for additional gun storage.
+Guest Bedroom – If your home has a guest room with a closet, this is a good location for additional gun storage.
 Thieves will typically ignore guest rooms.

-Bottom line: Have a plan.
+Bottom line: Have a plan

 We are taught that in case of a fire you should have a place outside the home for everyone to meet.
 This way you know everyone is accounted for.

 In a robbery or home invasion where you cannot exit the home, you should designate a room where family members go in the event of an emergency.
 A guest room or secondary bedroom with a locking door is a great choice.
-You should have a Fastbox or Agile cabinet secured in this room.
-However, in a case of home invasion, no matter where you are in the house you should always be within a few seconds of accessing your firearms.
+You should have a Fast Box or Agile cabinet secured in this room.
+However, in the case of home invasion, no matter where you are in the house you should always be within a few seconds of accessing your firearms.
 They should not be out in the open and they should be secured and hidden from small children and from being used against you.